 There are approximately 3.9 billion email users worldwide, so if you are on the hunt for a way to reach your customers, email is the perfect place to discover them.
-As a savvy marker, you have probably seen reports that show email has the highest ROI of any marketing channel available and you are probably keen to begin using it to drive sales and revenue for your business.
+As a savvy marker, you have probably seen reports that show email has the highest ROI of any marketing channel available.
+In addition, you are probably keen to begin using it to drive sales and revenue for your business.
 But how exactly do you get started?
 What are the steps you need to take to get up and running with email and ensure your campaigns are a success?
-This guide will talk you through the process of getting started with email marketing to help ensure your first campaign is a massive success.
+In order to help you, this guide will talk you through the process of getting started with email marketing to help ensure your first campaign is a massive success.

 What is Email Marketing?

 Email marketing is the act of sending a commercial message, typically to a group of people, using email.
 In the broadest sense, every email sent to a potential or current customer could be considered email marketing.